crmcarecloud/api-php-client/docs/Api/CustomersApi.md

 $store_id = "store_id_example"; // string | The unique ID of the store where customer can apply the reward.
 $is_valid = true; // bool | *in validity range - true / before or after validity range - false / no value - all*
 $is_applied = true; // bool | Filter by voucher application and reservation. *Possible values: true - all applied or reserved vouchers / false - all vouchers that have not been applied yet or that are not reserved actually / no value - all vouchers*
-$without_stores = true; // bool | If true, the data will not contain information about business units (stores).
-If false, or not set resource returns default structure.
+$without_stores = true; // bool | If true or not set, the data will not contain information about business units (stores).
+If false resource returns full structure with stores.
 $reward_id = "reward_id_example"; // string | The unique ID of the reward in CareCloud.
 In case you want to filter multiple options use array syntax : `reward_id[]=8bc8ca16f9c5039951021700a2&reward_id[]=82c06812c0756528660784fef`

 try {